Import Terraform Configuration

 resource.

-Now verify that the errors have been resolved by re-running terraform plan
+Verify that you resolved the errors by re-running terraform plan

 .